 Our present radio hardware is a Linx Technologies HP-Series operating at 902-928 MHz with 8 available channels.
-There is one main base transmission station and one receiver module on each individual robot.
-The radio transmitter processs forwards motion commands published by the AI processes.
+There are a single base transmission station (master radio) and one receiver module on each individual robot.
+The radio transmitter process forwards motion commands published by the AI processes.
+These commands specify target rotational velocity and translational velocities along the forward/backward and left/right axes, and kicker actions.